kahi-framework/kahi-ui.nbn.dev/content/docs/widgets/datatable.md

 />
 ```

-Finally, you can also set up how many data items appear per page via the `paging` property.
+Finally, you can also set up how many rows appear per page via the `paging` property.

 ```svelte {title="DataTable Pagination Paging" mode="repl"}
 <script>